Bethlehem Birth Injury Lawyer

 What kind of compensation can my family receive?

 The compensation in a birth injury case is meant to cover both the past and future costs of your child’s injury.
+Birth injury claims are a type of personal injury case, which means you may be entitled to compensation for damages caused by medical negligence or other forms of negligence.
 This can include:

 • Medical Expenses: Bills for surgeries, hospital stays, medications, and physical therapy.

-• Future Care: The cost of long-term care, specialized equipment, and in-home assistance.
+• Future Care: The cost of long-term care, specialized equipment, in-home assistance, and other ongoing medical needs that may significantly impact the amount of compensation awarded.

 • Lost Wages: Compensation for parents who had to reduce their work hours or quit their jobs to care for their child.